 the more we give to others the better people we become

 #ThailandInsider Tip: I highly recommend spending a morning giving alms – you absolutely have to experience this at least once if you’re coming to Thailand.
 I suggest going with a local because they can show you how to properly and respectfully present your alms to monks.
-If you send me an email, I would be happy to connect you with Pai boon who was our amazing local guide in Chiang Mai.
+Get Your Guide offers a small group morning tour with alms offering and Thai breakfast.

 In the early morning hours, usually between 5.30am and 8am.
-It usually takes place around their Wat or temple.
+It usually takes place around temples or Wat.

 What to bring: